Mihai Panc

-Mihai Panc (born 7 April 1981 in Reșița) is a Romanian football defender.
+Mihai Panc (born 7 April 1981) is a former Romanian professional footballer who played as a defender.

 Playing career

 Panc started out at local club Gloria Reșița.
 He made eight appearances during this stint, scoring two goals, before moving to Extensiv Craiova.
 His performances at Extensiv earned him a move to Steaua București, where he would make only four appearances before moving again, this time to Progresul București.
 After a brief spell at Gloria Bistriţa, making 10 appearances, he moved to FK Baku.

 His debut in Liga I came on 4 March 2000, against Dinamo București.